 Retraining an adult dog

 When it comes to adult dogs, start by keeping them confined to a designated space.
 Make a point of taking your dog outside on a regular basis, and when he or she 'goes', offer lots of hugs and praise.
 Same as for puppies, if there is an indoor accident, neutralise the area to prevent them going there again.
+For more on training an adult dog, view our training and obedience section.

 Stick to a routine